Suggested Searches

 We Inspire: Learners and Scientists

-NASA and NASA-funded scientists work with SciAct, both behind the scenes and interacting directly with learners of all ages, to share the story and adventure of NASA Science.
+NASA and NASA-funded scientists work with SciAct, both behind the scenes and interacting directly with people of all ages and backgrounds, to share the story and adventure of NASA Science.
 Throughout 2022, more than 745 subject matter experts participated in and helped produce accurate, compelling, and innovative SciAct events and products—giving learners the opportunity to learn from and work hand-in-hand with real scientists in inspiring and engaging ways.

 Participants work on the concept of stellar spectra.